gorenje/millieons.org/v/thelength.md

 So light would take 59.8 years to travel that distance.
 Which is about 6 years shorter than the universal life expectance of humans (if you take the average ages of all the people in wikipedia).

-But that is a for a person weighing 70kg - your mileage might vary.
+That is a for a person weighing 70kg - *your* mileage might vary.